tytydraco/yessleep/out/I_was_recently_hired_by_a_pharmaceutical_company_to_analyze_a_newly_discovered_liquid_Theres_something_wrong_with_the_substance_It_wants_me_to_eat_it.md

 I always resisted the meditation, but it’d become easier after ingesting the oil.
 More intuitive.
 I slipped into a state of emptiness with relatively little effort.

 That said, I began to experience a massive head rush whenever I was done.
 Felt like my head was tense with blood, almost to the point of rupture.
 The sensation only lasted for a minute or so, but during that time, I felt… I don't know, detached?
-Gripped by a sort of metaphysical drowsiness.
+Gripped by a sort of metaphysical drowsiness?
+It’s hard to explain.
 All the while, a bevy of strange questions floated through my bloated skull.

 *Who am I?
 Where am I? -* and most bizarrely - *Why am I?*